 Because of the health benefits from cycling, cyclists might expect to fall under the preferred or preferred plus life insurance classifications.
 However, due to the risk associated with cycling, providers may also include those factors in underwriting life insurance policies for bikers.

 Bear in mind that your total health accounts for more than a single activity.
 Your family history, age and other hobbies could place you in either insurance classification for any given reason.
-You can determine the average cost of life insurance or obtain a life insurance quote online within a few minutes.
+The best way to see how much life insurance might cost for you is to obtain a life insurance quote from a few different carriers.

-Whole life insurance provides coverage for your entire life, as long as all premiums are paid.
-However, whole life insurance is typically one of the most expensive life insurance types, especially when compared to term life insurance.
+Whole life insurance, a common type of permanent life insurance, provides coverage for your entire life, as long as all premiums are paid.
+However, whole life insurance is typically one of the more expensive life insurance types, especially when compared to term life insurance.